jguo052/ClassifyingSounds/README.md

 Note that files `03` and `04` were run on [Kaggle](https://www.kaggle.com/) to make use of their public GPU to train the convolutional neural networks (CNN).
 This means to follow along with these two notebooks, you will need to update the relative paths of any files read into or saved from `03` and `04`.

-Lastly, there is a file that generates a *Streamlit* application in the main directory titled `streamlit.py`.
+[Lastly, there is a file that generates a *Streamlit* application in the main directory titled `streamlit.py`.
 If you have the Streamlit library installed, you can access this app by navigating to this project's directory on your local machine in the terminal and then entering `streamlit run streamlit.py`.
-This will open up an interactive page where you can try out the model by creating your own short recordings.
+This will open up an interactive page where you can try out the model by creating your own short recordings.]: <>

-Beyond the most typical data science libraries, what you will need to follow along are `librosa` for extracting audio features, `tensorflow` for training neural networks, and `streamlit` for interacting with a live version of the model.
+Beyond the most typical data science libraries, what you will need to follow along are `librosa` for extracting audio features and `tensorflow` for training neural networks.

+[, and `streamlit` for interacting with a live version of the model.]: <>

 ---